-A year in the making
+A Year in the Making

-It’s been a full year now since a top-level meeting was held to explore the future of the aviation industry.
+A top-level meeting was held to explore the future of the aviation industry.
 With Delta announcing they’d be making an extra 25,000 jobs almost immediately after the meeting, it was seen as quite a success.
 But one bone of contention that kept rearing its head was taxes.

 Tax Cuts and Jobs Act of 2017, H.R.1